armincosta/CryptoTraderAIHelperTool/README.md

 pip install python-binance
 ```

-2) The python code sofware is located in folder "src" that contains also auxiliary folders needed for execution.
+2) The python scripts are located in folder "src" that contains also auxiliary folders needed for execution.
 The scripts must be run from the a command shell within the "src" folder.

 The auxiliary folders are:
 - logs: contain the log files of the trades